 If we apply the EBSS but do not forecast opex using revealed costs, a transmission business could in theory receive an EBSS reward for efficiency gains (at a cost to consumers), but consumers would not benefit through a lower revealed cost forecast.
-If the transmission business expects this, it has an incentive to increase its EBSS carryover by underspending in its base year, knowing the underspend will not reduce its opex forecast.37 Consumers would pay the EBSS reward but not receive a share of the underspend and would be worse off.
-This outcome is contrary to the NER which requires that the EBSS must provide for a fair sharing of efficiency gains and losses between a transmission business and consumers.38
+If the transmission business expects this, it has an incentive to increase its EBSS carryover by reducing its reported opex in the base year, knowing the opex reduction will not reduce its opex forecast in the following regulatory control period.
+Consumers would pay the EBSS reward but not benefit from the opex reduction and would be worse off.
+This outcome is contrary to the NER which requires that the EBSS must provide for a fair sharing of efficiency gains and losses between a transmission business and consumers.